github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ## Links

-You can create an inline link by wrapping link text in brackets `[ ]`, and then wrapping the URL in parentheses `( )`. {% ifversion fpt or ghae or ghes > 3.1 or ghec %}You can also use the keyboard shortcut <kbd>Command</kbd>+<kbd>K</kbd> to create a link.{% endif %}{% ifversion fpt or ghae-issue-5434 or ghes > 3.3 or ghec %} When you have text selected, you can paste a URL from your clipboard to automatically create a link from the selection.{% endif %}
+You can create an inline link by wrapping link text in brackets `[ ]`, and then wrapping the URL in parentheses `( )`.
+You can also use the keyboard shortcut <kbd>Command</kbd>+<kbd>K</kbd> to create a link.{% ifversion fpt or ghae-issue-5434 or ghes > 3.3 or ghec %} When you have text selected, you can paste a URL from your clipboard to automatically create a link from the selection.{% endif %}

 {% ifversion fpt or ghae-issue-7103 or ghes > 3.5 or ghec %} You can also create a Markdown hyperlink by highlighting the text and using the keyboard shortcut <kbd>Command</kbd>+<kbd>V</kbd>.
 If you'd like to replace the text with the link, use the keyboard shortcut <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>V</kbd>.{% endif %}